 Well, let's come back to the coffee.

-If I throw a coffee bean in there, then what will happen is that As I'm stirring the coffee, the coffee will drag the coffee bean around.
+If I draw a coffee bean in there, then what will happen is that as I'm stirring the coffee, the coffee will drag the coffee bean around.

 So I could see the effect of the spoon stirring the coffee by seeing the coffee dragging the coffee bean around.